Alfa Romeo Quadrifoglio

-The Quadrifoglio (four-leaf clover); [kwadriˈfɔʎʎo]) is the brand used by the Italian auto manufacturer Alfa Romeo to indicate a high performance model, similar to that of BMW M, Mercedes-AMG and Audi RS.
+The Quadrifoglio (four-leaf clover); [kwadriˈfɔʎʎo]) is the brand used by the Italian auto manufacturer Alfa Romeo to indicate a high performance model.
 The Quadrifoglio is usually placed on the side panels of the car, above or behind the front wheels—on the front wings in the case of modern vehicles.
 The logo consists of a green four-leaf clover contained in a triangle.

 History

 The four-leaf clover symbol appeared for the first time on one of the four RL Targa Florio autos in 1923.
 This auto was specially prepared by Giuseppe Merosi for the Targa Florio in Sicily, considered the most prestigious auto racing competition at the time.
 Despite high aspirations, major success at racing eluded Alfa Romeo until this time.
 Alfa had won some class victories and minor competitions, but due to inexperience and misfortune Alfa had not won a major international event.
 For the Targa Florio of 1923, Merosi developed four cars, entrusting them to Antonio Ascari, Enzo Ferrari, Giulio Masetti and Ugo Sivocci.
 Sivocci, Ferrari's discoverer and friend, was a pilot of great experience and technical competence, but had poor luck and was considered l'eterno secondo (Italian for 'the eternal second').
 To ward away his misfortune, Sivocci had painted on the grille of his car a white square in which stood a green four-leaf clover.
 The outcome of that Targa Florio race on the track in Madonie convinced the superstitious the four-leaf clover (quadrifoglio) charm was effective.
 Towards the end of the race the chances of victory were limited to the leading trio, composed of Ascari and Sivocci, followed by Minoia on a Steyr VI Klausen Sport.
 Just two hundred meters from the finish, the Alfa RL of Ascari went out.
 Ascari's lead allowed his mechanics to arrive in time to restart his engine, but in their euphoria they all got on board to cross the finish line with Ascari, causing a disqualification.
 So Ascari returned to the point where he had stopped his car to retrace that part of the track.
 He finished second behind Sivocci who, meanwhile, had crossed the finish line as a winner, assuring Alfa Romeo their first international victory.